nswarr/awesome-websocket/README.md

 * Hunting - given a list of hosts, connect to them and send messages to which ever one is available, switching to another if the 'active' connection becomes unavailable.
 Dumb-as-dirt client side fail over.
+* KeepAlive - You've gotta have your server do some work for this one, but it will allow you to set up a message that will be periodically sent back to the server (to which the server should respond) to keep your connection up and healthy.

 ### ASSumptions
 It turns out we can make some assumptions in this whole process that make development